adhityaravi/gundog/README.md

 ### Chunking

-For large files, enable chunking to get better search results.
+Enabled by default for better search precision.
 Instead of embedding whole files (which dilutes signal), chunking splits files into overlapping segments:

 ```yaml
 chunking: